BC Assessment uses competency-based, behavioural interviews to assess all candidates for employment.

 The Three-Step Process

 - Some competitions, including all appraisal competitions, require qualified candidates to write a pre-employment test/technical exercise.
-The test is designed to evaluate their knowlege, skills, and abilities in areas such as analytical thinking, judgement, written communication, and computer skills specifically MS Excel.
-This test can be conducted at various locations throughout the province.
+The test is designed to evaluate their knowlege, skills, and abilities in areas such as analytical thinking, written communication, and computer skills.
+These tests are conducted online from any location.

 - Finally, we rely on comprehensive past work performance reviews or reference checks provided by current and/or former supervisors to evaluate past performance on the job.